JurgenCruz/HomeServerSetup/Create and configure home assistant stack.md

                 content_type: "application/json"
                 payload: '{ "title": "{{ title }}", "message": "{{ message }}", "priority": {{ priority }} }'
         ```
     3. Add the following section to the end of the file.
-We allow proxies from the `172.21.1.0/24` and `172.21.4.0/24` networks which are the `homeassistant` and `ai` networks respectively that we configured in the stack in Portainer.
+We allow proxies from the `172.21.1.0/24` and `172.21.4.0/24` networks which are the `homeassistant` and `ai` networks respectively that we configured in the stack in Dockhand.
         ```yml
         http:
             use_x_forwarded_for: true